Vivecboots/Jobofcron/README.md

 ## Workflow at a Glance
 1. Collect initial user profile (resume, experience, salary minimum, locations, felon-friendly requirements).
-2. Run job searches on Indeed filtered by the profile constraints.
+2. Run Google job searches filtered by the profile constraints and favour direct company application links.
 3. Score each posting using the evaluation engine; request clarifications from the user when required.
 4. Generate tailored resume/cover letter packages.
 5. Apply according to the scheduler, respecting cool-down periods.